auxfuse/Milestone4/README.md

 The project boasts several key features:
 * User Authorisation, Authentication and Logout Features
 * CRUD Functionality for Authenticated Users in the Forum and for the Admin of the Site itself with all available tables.
+* Flickr is used to host coach images and then passed into urlfield in model to render it to the template img src attribute for the admin of the website to populate.
+This solution was to counteract the heavy duty set-up and implementation of Amazon Aws S3 Bucket to host any images uploaded to the site by the admin.
 * Stripe Integration to allow for e-commerce functionality.
 * A modern and currently trending Design aspect via Neumorphism.
 * Fully integrated Navigation dynamically mapped per User type, Public/Authenticated.